IOException: Success

 Some time ago, I encountered and resolved a truly bizarre issue: certain players were unable to save their game due to an IOException with the error message "Success".
 To this day, I still receive inquiries from fellow devs about how to address this problem.
 This article documents the issue and provides a reference for the workaround.

-Root cause of the IOException: Success
+Root cause of the IOException: Success#

-The exception was triggered by a File.Delete
+The exception was triggered by a File.Delete call.

 After exhausting the "this shouldn't happen" phase of debugging (without any way to reproduce the issue locally),